105-Code/sfs-mod/README.md

 ## Getting Started

-First of all, you need to get Visual Studio Community, you can download it from this [Link] (https://visualstudio.microsoft.com/downloads/).
+First of all, you need to get Visual Studio Community, you can download it from this [Link](https://visualstudio.microsoft.com/downloads/).
 When it is installing it will ask you to install workspaces, you need to install `.Net Desktop Development`, you also need to install `.NET Framework 4.8 SDK` in the `Individual Components` tab.

 **Note:** Here there is an official Visual Studio installation [guide](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022)